katiehermalik/GA-react-refactor/README.md

 #### What is this lab?

-After writing our Monument magazine website, it is now time to refactor our code for use with a modern front-end framework
+Remember our Monument magazine website from the first week?
+Today we're going to modernize that project.
+It is now time to refactor our code for use with a modern front-end framework: React!

 **The objective of this lab is to:**